How to implement AWS Sustainability Pillar principles

 Lambda-003 – Enable Active Tracing

-This rule checks if active tracing using AWS X-Ray is enabled for your AWS Lambda functions in order to gain visibility into the execution and performance of the functions so that you can identify opportunities for optimization and invocation and execution of your functions.
+This rule checks if active tracing using AWS X-Ray is enabled for your AWS Lambda functions in order to gain visibility into the execution and performance of the functions so that you can identify opportunities for optimisation and invocation and execution of your functions.

 Anticipate and adopt new, more efficient hardware and software offerings